Indications for new scalar resonances at the LHC and a possible interpretation: Introduction

 The paper is organised as follows.
 In Section \ref{sec:signals}, we enlist all the interesting resonances that we talk about, and show why they cannot possibly be explained in typical extensions like the multi-Higgs doublet models, or the canonical GM model.
-In Section \ref{sec:theory}, we propose 2HDeGM, an extension of the GM model with an extra scalar SU(2) doublet, and show that this can satisfactorily explain all the existing hints without being in conflict with any existing data.
-We would like to stress again that this is a minimal type of model to accommodate all the hints and their production and decay patterns as far as possible, but we will not venture into a study of the exact scalar potential and hence the spectrum, necessitating involved stability and unitarity constraints, similar to \cite{Moultaka:2020dmb, Chowdhury:2024mfu}, as this is not even required to establish the central theme of the paper.
+In Section \ref{sec:theory}, we propose 2HDeGM, an extension of the GM model with an extra scalar SU(2) doublet, and show that this may satisfactorily explain all the existing hints without being in conflict with any existing data.
+In particular, we show that, even with whatever little data we have, and without any knowledge of the full scalar potential, we can infer a lot and severely constrain the parameter space of the model, and also make useful and testable predictions.
+We would like to stress again that 2HDeGM is a minimal type of model to accommodate all the hints and their production and decay patterns as far as possible, but we will not venture into a study of the exact scalar potential and hence the spectrum, necessitating involved stability and unitarity constraints, similar to \cite{Moultaka:2020dmb, Chowdhury:2024mfu}, as this is not even required to establish the central theme of the paper.
+In short, we never claim that even if all the signals persist, 2HDeGM has to be the new SM, as there may be numerous other alternatives, and if some of these signals go away, we may even do with a more minimal model.
 Section \ref{sec:moretheory} discusses some of the ramifications of this model, like searches for singly- and doubly-charged scalars, as well as its further tests at the LHC and future leptonic colliders.
-Section \ref{sec:conclude} summarizes and concludes the paper.
+Section \ref{sec:conclude} summarises and concludes the paper.
 Some details have been relegated to the Appendix.